 In other words, you have no idea what you’re getting into.
 You set a $10 daily or lifetime budget… But for what exactly?

 How many people will see it?
 How many clicks can I expect?
-What will it cost per click or impression or action?
+What will it Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. or impression or action?
 Something?
 Anything?
 Can you throw me a bone here?

 Oh, Facebook knows you’ll be asking.
 So here’s their “answer”:

 Since I don’t enter a bid if I choose app installs or Page likes as my objective, how is my budget allocated?

 We will never charge you more than the daily or lifetime budget that you set.
 Your ad or sponsored story will be paced based on the budget you enter, the action you are optimizing for, and the period of time you specify.

 You’re killing me here, Facebook.
 You didn’t even answer your own question about how my budget will be allocated.
 All you told us is that whatever I’m paying for, you won’t charge me more than my budget.
 That’s not particularly helpful.

 Now, I can tell you that you won’t be paying per Like or application install.
 It’s all based on impressions…